The following pandemic-related processes and protocols have been approved by the NMU Executive Council:

 Nearly every room of the NMU campus has been assigned a room capacity based on the social distancing requirements of the state’s executive order.
 Classroom and lab spaces will be clearly marked with room capacity of how many students are allowed in the room at one time.
 The faculty member is not included in that posted number but can be in the room in addition to that many students.
 Faculty members do not have the ability to change the maximum cap of their class sections during the fall 2020 semester due to the strict room capacity parameters.

-The Academic work group recommended and the Executive Council approved that there be no university-sponsored study abroad for the Fall 2020 semester.
+The Academic work group recommended and the Executive Council approved that there be no university-sponsored study abroad for the Winter 2021 semester.
 This includes no student exchanges and no faculty-led study abroad.
-However, approximately 5 NMU students are still planning to study abroad for Fall 2020, working through third-party vendor to arrange trip to foreign university and needing approval of foreign university, including willingness to accept foreign students.
-These students assume the risk of foreign travel during this time of the COVID-19 pandemic.
-If student must return from study abroad before the end of the semester they would be required to quarantine for two weeks and/or be tested prior to returning to campus.
+Students planning to study abroad for Winter 2021 through third-party vendor assume the risk of foreign travel during this time of the COVID-19 pandemic.
+If a student returns from study abroad before the end of the semester they would be required to quarantine for two weeks and/or be tested prior to returning to campus.

-All non-essential university travel is suspended for the fall semester and possible beyond during the COVID-19 pandemic state of emergency.
+All non-essential university travel is suspended until further notice due to the COVID-19 pandemic state of emergency.
 Travel that is essential requires the approve of your Division leader prior to travel arrangements.
 The University will not reimburse you for funds spent without pre-approval of the travel.

 Visitors to Campus

-Northern Michigan University is prohibiting physical campus visits for non-NMU individuals and groups into NMU classroom and living areas for the Fall 2020 semester (and possibly beyond, as needed).
-Visits to any other areas on campus by non-NMU individuals are encouraged to be done virtually whenever possible for Fall 2020 as a way to help protect our community from COVID-19.
+Northern Michigan University is prohibiting physical campus visits for non-NMU individuals and groups into NMU classroom and living areas for the 2020-21 academic year (and possibly beyond, as needed).
+Visits to any other areas on campus by non-NMU individuals are encouraged to be done virtually whenever possible as a way to help protect our community from COVID-19.
 In-person visits from guests should be done outdoors, when possible, or in facilities that do not house classrooms, labs or on-campus living spaces.
 Approved exceptions for visitors are the Northern Center, the NMU Sports Complex, and the modified Admissions Office campus visit program.
-All visitors must follow the NMU Visitor Guidelines, which include masks and proper social distancing.
+All visitors must follow the NMU Visitor Guidelines, which include proper masks and social distancing.
+Northern reserves the right to impose visitor restrictions to the full campus or any part of campus without notice.
 Full guidelines.